gnarayan/WDmodel/README.md

 only constrained by the spectroscopy.

 The fitter runs minuit to refine initial supplied guesses for teff, logg, av and dl.
 This can be disabled with the `--skipminuit` option.
 If `--skipminuit` is used, a dl guess __MUST__ be specified.

 All of the parameter files can be supplied via a JSON parameter file supplied via the `--param_file` option, or using individual parameter options.
 An example parameter file is available in the module directory.

 You can change the number of walkers, burn in steps, production steps, and proposal scale for the MCMC.
 You can also choose to use only every nth point in computing the log likelihood with `--everyn` - this is only intended for testing purposes, and should probably not be used for any final analysis.
-Note that the uncertainities increase as you'd expect with fewer points.
+Note that the uncertainties increase as you'd expect with fewer points.
+If the sampling needs to be interrupted, or crashes for whatever reason, the state is saved every 100 steps, and the sampling can be restarted with `--resume`.
+Note that you must have run at least the burnin and 100 steps for it to be possible to resume, and the state of the data, parameters, or chain configuration should not be changed externally (if they need to be use `--redo`).

-Occasionally, you might see very low-acceptance fractions, accompanied with weird spikes in the fsig parameter.
+Occasionally, you might see very low-acceptance fractions, accompanied with weird spikes in the fsig/fw parameter.
 We've noticed this on the odyssey cluster, but aren't yet sure why it is happening.
 It appears to be the HODLR solver that is the default.
-The problem goes away completely with `--usebasic`, which forces the basic solver, at the cost of runtime.
+The problem goes away completely with `--usehodlr False`, which forces the basic solver, at the cost of runtime.
 We have not seen the problem, with the exact same data and settings on a linux desktop or Macbook Pro.

 You can get a summary of all available options with `--help`
 ______